-The Moot Court program is a student run organization that coordinates intermural and intercollegiate competitions in appellate and international divisions.
+The Moot Court program is a student-run organization that coordinates intermural and intercollegiate competitions in appellate and international divisions.

 Established in 1950, the Moot Court program provides an opportunity for students to develop their appellate advocacy skills.
 The program is administered by the Moot Court Board (a group of students selected to represent Notre Dame Law School in competitions) and guided by a faculty advisor.
 Read more about the board here.

-Third Annual Notre Dame National Appellate Advocacy Tournament
+Fourth Annual Notre Dame National Appellate Advocacy Tournament

-The Notre Dame Law School’s Moot Court Board is pleased to announce that the Notre Dame National Appellate Advocacy Tournament for Religious Freedom will return to Notre Dame from November 16–17, 2018.
+The Notre Dame Law School’s Moot Court Board is pleased to announce that the Notre Dame National Appellate Advocacy Tournament for Religious Freedom will return to Notre Dame from November 8–9, 2019.

 The Tournament will bring together competitors, scholars, and practitioners in the field of religious freedom from across the country for a dialogue on a Religious Freedom topic.